-Are you looking up to the clouds too?
-Discover the pros and cons of a public vs. private cloud system to help decide which one fits your specific needs.
+Are you looking up to the clouds for security solutions too?
+Discover the pros and cons of a public vs private cloud system to help decide which one fits your specific needs.

 So which one is better?
 Take a look at the key features of public clouds versus private clouds.

 Public Cloud: Pros and Cons

 Since public clouds offer a wide range of services, they inherently have more tools that encourage more productivity.

 You have access to as much storage and applications as the cloud service provider has available.
 Not many usage limitations for users.

 Maintenance is managed by a cloud provider, so that’s one less concern for users.

 The standout feature of public clouds is the sharing of information and features.
 This means security risks are also shared across all users on the network.